tsiemer/fitbot/README.md

 });
 ```

-Fowllow these [docs](http://howdy.ai/botkit/docs/) for an understanding of how to build your slack integrated bot in node using botkit.
+Follow these [docs](http://howdy.ai/botkit/docs/) for an understanding of how to build your slack integrated bot in node using botkit.

 Once your bot is on your local disk you can run it by opening up a terminal/console and changing director into the directory that contains your .js file.
 Then type node and the file name you are running.